Improve the Skills of your Negotiators and Enhance your Bottom Line

 Let’s take these issues one at a time:

-Do they prepare a "game plan" that include:
+Do they prepare a process based negotiation plan that includes:

 • Identifying your interests, defined as WHY a particular outcome is needed.
 The position, the item with which we are most familiar in negotiations, is defined as what you want (cost, benefits, services).